geekbrother/geekbrother/README.md

   - 2017 - 2019: NashDom.app: Team Lead, One of investors, Acting as a full-stack developer too.
 Team management: One frontend Junior Developer (ReactNative)(Office), One backend middle developer(NodeJS)(office), One Graphic/UI/Motion Designer(Remote), One hardware engineer (MCUs, C++).
   - 2020 - 2021: Relly.me: CTO, Acting as a full-stack developer part-time.
 Team management: One frontend Junior Developer (ReactNative, NodeJS)(Office), One backend middle developer(NodeJS)(office), One hardware engineer (MCUs, C++, PlatformIO), One plastic case assembly and packaging, One 3D parts designer (Hardware, Circuits), One Graphic/Motion Designer(remote).

-- 💪 **Working principles:** You need to know your team's work and how the things and certain technology work!
+- 💪 **Work principles and methods:** You need to know your team's work and how the things and certain technology work!
 That's why in most cases when I've been CTO I'm acting as a full stack developer too (part-time only, management is a first priority).
 Smaller, but motivated and smarter team - my priority in the projects.
+I prefer to choose between Agile and Waterfall method depending on the project and it development stage using Jira, Redmine, Github Projects and Issues.

 - 🛵  **Hobby:** While I'm not coding or assembling something new all in wires, I like 🚴‍♂️ cycling, 🏄‍♂️ surfing (thanks to Bali) and 🏂 snowboarding (very rare if to be honest, I prefer the sun).
 I like travel and this is my biggest investment now.
 You need to know the world from different angels to make something new for the people.
 - ✈️  **My visited countries list:** USA, UAE, Qatar, Korea, China, Egypt, Turkey, Greece, Cyprus, Italy, Spain, Netherlands, Germany, Russia, Thailand, Cambodia, Vietnam, Indonesia, India, Dominican Republic, Malaysia, Singapore.